Academic Excellence

 Violation of the Academic Integrity Policy will result in disciplinary action as outlined in the discipline policy.
 This policy covers all school work both in and out of class.

-Teachers will require students to stow away cell phones, smart watches or other devices that might distract the student while completing any graded work in the classroom.
+Teachers will require students to stow away cell phones, smart watches, earbuds or other devices that might distract the student while completing any graded work in the classroom.
 The classroom teacher has the discretion to determine when these items must be put away.
 During tests, all personal items, including backpacks, must be stowed away from the student in an area designated by the teacher.

 Implementation of Varying Levels of Consequences for Infractions